AZ2Tonez/fswatch/README.md

-AZ2Tonez changes: Print "UPDATED: <path>\n" to stdout instead of running arbitrary command.
+AZ2Tonez changes: Print 'UPDATED: <path>' to stdout instead of running arbitrary command.
 Also, allow the latency to be specified via the command line.
 Add a fun comment.

 ## fswatch.c